discoverygarden/islandora_workflow/README.txt

 Workflow can [not implemented yet] be enforced through the use of XACML.
 There is a settings toggle for this.
 This toggle is volatile, it may cause many problems.
 We highly recommend only changing it at install time.

+Collection level permisions for users and roles can be set at admin/settings/islandora_workflow_perms.
 What happens when a Drupal admin revokes a permission that someone currently has with a collection?
 Please make sure not to do this: remove the workflow perms first to ensure database sync.